MySQL

 STRING

-For a source table, the value can be mysql-cdc or mysql.
-These two values are equivalent.
-For a dimension table or sink table, the value must be mysql.
+When used as a source table, you can set this parameter to mysql-cdc or mysql.
+They are equivalent.
+When used as a dimension table or sink table, the value must be mysql.

 hostname